kagisearch/kagi-docs/docs/orion/features/notes.md

 # Notes

 Orion Notes allow you to easily store ideas and information without having to switch to another app, notes are stored locally on your computer.
-To use Notes simply click on the **Tools** menu and choose **Notes** or press **Command-I** to open Notes in a new tab, you can then double click to edit the note.
+To use Notes simply click on the **Tools** menu and choose **Notes** or press **Control-Command-I** to open Notes in a new tab, you can then double click to edit the note.
 When you are done, press **Command-Enter** to save your changes and exit edit mode.

 <img src="./media/macos_notes.png" width="500" alt="Using Orion Notes"><br />